 NSSLHA Strategic Plan 2008–2015

-NSSLHA is the global association for communication sciences and disorders (CSD) students.
+NSSLHA is the national association for communication sciences and disorders (CSD) students.

 Empower members of NSSLHA by:

 Objective: NSSLHA seeks to engage students in current and emerging issues in CSD.

 Outcome: Engagement will be deemed successful, via: